AlagarPrabu/Tamil_asai/README.md

 Asai process is the important play role in the Tamil literature classification.
 Yaappilakkanam defined the rule for the literature like
 ADI - Lines
 SEER - WORD
-**ASAI - (NERASAI and NIRAYASAI) can be classified from the time duration taken to pronounce a letter.**
+**ASAI - (NERASAI and NIRAYASAI) its classified from the time duration taken to pronounce a letter.**

 As time consideration is clasified